 The number of people who viewed your website for the first time.

-Shows a visual representation of total visits and total clicks.
+Shows a visual representation of total visits to your website.
+The displayed time frame can be changed between daily, weekly, and monthly.
 This graph appears when we have enough data to generate it, and your website has been published for more than 48 hours.